 We also need the following refined term $U_{2}$ which is related to the interactions between the soliton $Q_{2}$ and the non-localized profiles $X_{1}$ and $A_{1}$:

 We now introduce the approximate solution and the related error term,

 To avoid abuse of notation, we also denote $ V(s,y)=V(y;(z,\mu,b_{1},b_{2}))\in H^{1}$.

-\begin{remark} On the one hand, the first two terms in $R$ are the standard blow-up profiles for the mass-critical gKdV equation, while the last two are related to the interaction between the solitons.
-On the other hand, the first term in $U_{1}$ is used to refine the interaction at the $b_{1}^{2}$ level, while the second one is related to the interaction between the soliton $Q_{2}$ and non-localized profile $E_{1}$.
-Last, the first term in $U$ is used to refine the interaction between the soliton $Q_{2}$ and non-localized profile $A_{1}$, while the second one is related to the interaction between the soliton $Q_{2}$ and non-localized profile $X_{1}$.
+\begin{remark} On the one hand, the first two terms in $R$ are the standard blow-up profiles for the mass-critical gKdV equation, while the last two are related to the interaction between the two solitons.
+On the other hand, the first term in $U_{1}$ is used to refine the profile-soliton interaction at the $(b_{1}^{2},b^{2}_{2})$ level, while the second one is related to the interaction between the soliton $Q_{2}$ and the profile $E_{1}$.
+Last, the first term in $U_{2}$ is used to refine the interaction between the soliton $Q_{2}$ and the profile $A_{1}$, while the second one is related to the interaction between the soliton $Q_{2}$ and the profile $X_{1}$.
 See Proposition~\ref{prop:approx} for more detail. \end{remark}

 We now introduce the estimates related to non-localized profiles. \begin{lemma} Let $I=[s_{0},s_{1}]\subset (0,\infty)$ be an time interval and the function $\mathcal{G}(s):I\mapsto (0,\infty)^{2}\times \RR^{4}$ be admissible.
 Then the following estimates hold. \begin{enumerate} \item \emph{Estimate for $X_{1}$ and $X_{2}$.} We have